jkozik/freeswitchsignalwirecluecon24/README.md

 # Freeswitch Setup using Cluecon 2024 Lunch and Learn
 I attended the [Cluecon 2024](https://www.cluecon.com/) conference this year.
 It was my 5th time.
 The conference was excellent.

 As part of the Wednesday Lunch and Learn with Luca Pradovera, he ran through a Freeswitch + Signalwire demo.
-It was a compelling demo that should how easy it is to add Signalwire to Freeswitch, and by extension how easy it was to add Signalwire's AI features.
+It was a compelling demo that showed how easy it is to add Signalwire to Freeswitch, and by extension how easy it was to add Signalwire's AI features.
 The repository for the demo, [freeswitch-cluecon-lab](https://github.com/signalwire/freeswitch-cluecon-lab) contained everything he used.
 So I decided I wanted to re-create the demo on my home LAN.

 Luca indeed made it look easy, but when I tried it, I had some learning curve issues.
 I document my experience here to help others who are new to setting up Freeswitch+Signalwire in a container environment.
 Thanks to Luca, Brian and Jon for their help.